 Ophiuchus is the larger and brighter of the two constellations.
 It is the 11th largest constellation in the sky and has five stars brighter than magnitude 3.00.
 Its brightest star, Rasalhague (Alpha Ophiuchi), has an apparent magnitude of 2.08.
 Serpens, on the other hand, has only one star brighter than magnitude 3.00: Unukalhai (Alpha Serpentis), an orange giant with a visual magnitude of 2.6.

 Both constellations are rich with interesting deep sky objects.
 Ophiuchus contains seven Messier objects: the globular clusters Messier 9, Messier 10, Messier 12, Messier 14, Messier 19, Messier 62 and Messier 107.
 It is also home to Kepler’s Supernova (SN 1604), the remnant of the most recent supernova in the Milky Way that was visible to the unaided eye.
 At its peak, the supernova had an apparent magnitude of -2.5.
 It was brighter than any star and could be seen during the day for several weeks.

 Other notable deep sky objects in Ophiuchus include the ultraluminous infrared galaxy NGC 6240, the large dark nebulae Barnard 68 and the Dark Horse Nebula, and the planetary nebulae NGC 6572, the Little Ghost Nebula (NGC 6369) and the Twin Jet Nebula, also known as Minkowski’s Butterfly.

 Serpens contains two Messier objects: the globular cluster Messier 5 and the Eagle Nebula (Messier 16), a large star-forming region famous for the three large pillars of gas nicknamed the Pillars of Creation, that were photographed by the Hubble Space Telescope in 1995.
-Other interesting deep sky objects in the constellation include Hoag’s Object, a famous ring galaxy, Seyfert’s Sextet, a group of six galaxies, four of which are interacting, and the Red Square Nebula, a bipolar nebula known for its square shape and unusual symmetry.
+Other interesting deep sky objects in the constellation include Hoag’s Object, a famous ring galaxy, Seyfert’s Sextet, a group of colliding galaxies, and the Red Square Nebula, a bipolar nebula known for its square shape and unusual symmetry.